xvitaly/zswap-cli/docs/environment-options.md

 # Environment options

-zswap-cli support of getting options from environment variables.
+This project support of getting options from environment variables.

 ## Supported options